bvongpradith/creating-azure-vm/README.md

 </p>

 <h1>How to Setup VMs and a Virtual Network in Azure</h1>
-This tutorial is designed to teach beginners how to create VMs and setup a Vnet in Azure, and then observe the network topology with Network Watcher.<br />
+This is an simple online tutorial to teach beginners how to create multiple virtual machines and virtual network in Azure.
+After creating the virtual network, we will observe the network topology through Newtork Watcher.<br />

 <h2>Pre-requisites </h2>